IoTPanic/pixelpusher/README.md

 `client` - Client name who uses the project.

+`active` - Boolean if the project is currently active in the instance.

+`frontend_state` - Byte array state information for the frontend.

 ### Users

 A basic user system is established in order to allow for tokens to be created by client frontend software.
 In the future there may be the ability to establish a basic user role system with permissions.